Slovenia's populist PM faces close election race against environmentalist party

-The 63-year-old populist has campaigned on promises to improve the economy and provide energy security in the former Yugoslav republic of about 2 million people that is now a member of the European Union and the NATO military alliance.

-But Jansa, an admirer of former U.S. President Donald Trump and an ally of nationalist Hungarian Prime Minister Viktor Orban, has clashed with Brussels over media freedoms and opponents accuse him of undermining democratic standards.

-Jansa denies the accusations but a close race is likely between his centre-right Slovenian Democratic Party and the environmentalist Freedom Movement, which wants more investment in renewable energy and more transparency in state institutions.
+But his centre-right Slovenian Democratic Party faces a strong challenge from the environmentalist Freedom Movement, which wants more investment in renewable energy and more transparency in state institutions.

+"Today we are voting for change," said Milena, 58, who cast a ballot in the capital Ljubljana.
+"We do not want these politicians in power anymore.
+The last two years have been desperate in every way.
+We want new faces, we want normality and stability."

 A poll published by Ninamedia polling agency on Friday put the Freedom Movement on 27.7% and Jansa's SDS on 24%.